Courtney Keister Clark, Ed.D.

 Information Technology Support

-I am a parent of two children in active recovery.
+I am a parent of three boys, two who are in active recovery.
 Volunteering my time for this organization allowed me to “do something”.
 It allowed me to “give back” to the community that has supported my family through this maze of a life dealing with addiction and hopefully recovery.
 We share a common goal and come together as one.
 It is such an inspiration to work alongside these people to get things done and truly work on moving forward to bring about change in how society looks at addiction and assist with providing options to others who look to us for help.
 My hope is that we continue to affect change in how addiction is viewed and erase the stigma.
 I would hope to see more options for families… recovery facilities, transitional homes and sober schools.